EU joins global battle against Trump tariff onslaught - Journal du Cameroun

 Canada unveiled a package of counter-tariffs on US imports valued at Can$16.6 billion (US$12.8 billion).

-And Mexico said it would impose retaliatory duties on a variety of US goods, including steel and a host of agricultural goods, including pork, apples and cheese.
+And Mexico said it would impose retaliatory duties on a variety of US goods, including steel and a host of agricultural goods such as pork, apples and cheese.

 – ‘Incomprehensible’ –